danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ### Reports Service

 When running Cucumber tests for the first time, it may display a message about publishing results.
-This refers to Cucumber's optional [reports service](https://reports.cucumber.io/) that lets you upload your test run data to an online dashboard.
+This refers to Cucumber's optional [reports service](https://reports.cucumber.io/) for uploading test run data to an online dashboard.
 It can be useful for teams who want to share test reports in a web interface, but it's not required.

 If you don't need this feature, it can be silenced by editing `config/cucumber.yml`, which was generated during setup: